A fascinating in-depth analysis of six of the NHL’s most interesting drafts

 Evan Dowbiggin is a sports statistical researcher who runs TSN’s Twitter stats page and has been a part of Sportscentre’s behind-the-scenes team for over a decade.
 A University of Lethbridge grad, he writes about sports, studies history, and continues to build an extensive music collection.
 He lives in Toronto with his wife, Hannah, and their dog and cat.

-Bruce Dowbiggin @dowbboy is the editor of Not the Public Broadcaster.
-The bestselling author of Cap in Hand is also a regular contributor to SiriusXM’s Canada Talks, Channel 167, and a two-time winner of the Gemini Award as Canada’s top television sports broadcaster.
+Bruce Dowbiggin is a bestselling author of over ten books, including Cap in Hand, and Personal Account.
+He is also a regular contributor to SiriusXM’s Canada Talks, Channel 167, and a two-time winner of the Gemini Award as Canada’s top television sports broadcaster.
 He lives in Calgary, Alberta.

 Published: October 2021